-Recently she obtained great reviews from public and critics singing Tosca at La Scala in Milan, in Dresden and in Valencia under the baton of M° Mehta, Eugene Onegin (new production) in Los Angeles under the conduction of James Conlon, Mefistofele in Montecarlo, Tosca in Frankfurt, Dresden, Valencia and at La Scala, Aida at La Scala.
+In recent seasons, she obtained great reviews from public and critics singing a new production of Eugene Onegin in Los Angeles under the baton of James Conlon, Mefistofele in Montecarlo, Tosca in Frankfurt, Dresden and Valencia, Aida and Tosca at La Scala, Un Ballo in Maschera in Turin.